-The deadline for submitting applications to UCAS for entry in October 2018 or deferred entry in October 2019 is 15 October 2017 at 6pm (UK time).
+The deadline for submitting applications to UCAS for entry in October 2019 or deferred entry in October 2020 has now passed.

 Why choose Wadham?

 Our offers are guided by departmental norms, and are normally AAA at A-level (for most humanities and social sciences courses), A*AA or A*A*A (for most science courses).Undergraduate Prospectus